Carlos Busso: h-index, Total Citations, and Citation Map

 Their most-cited work, “IEMOCAP: Interactive emotional dyadic motion capture database” (2008), has accumulated 5,687 citations.
 Other influential works include “The Geneva minimalistic acoustic parameter set (GeMAPS) for voice research and affective computing” (2015) with 2,521 citations and “Analysis of emotion recognition using facial expressions, speech and multimodal information” (2004) with 1,298 citations.

-Citations of Carlos Busso's research come primarily from China, United States and India, reflecting international research impact across 5+ countries.
+Citations of Carlos Busso's research come primarily from United States, China and Germany, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.